Roger Goodell: Reaffirmation of diversity, equity and inclusion efforts

 On February 3, 2025, Goodell reaffirmed his commitment to efforts at diversity, equity and inclusion at a press conference, where he said:

 I believe that our diversity efforts have led to making the NFL better.
 It's been attracting better talent.
 We think we're better.
 We get different perspectives from people with different backgrounds, whether they're women or men or people of color, we make ourselves stronger, and we make ourselves better when we have that, and it's something that I think will have a tremendous impact on this league for many, many years.
 We always win on the field with the best talent and the best coaching, and I think the same is true off the field also.

+Tradition of being booed at NFL draft

+Goodell is booed every time he takes the stage at the NFL draft, a crowd reaction to him beginning in 2011.
+Goodell is reported to enjoy this tradition, even humorously inviting fans to boo him at the virtual 2020 NFL draft held during the coronavirus pandemic, with fans (including Michael Strahan) responding to his request by booing him on Zoom.

+Football in the streaming era

+In 2020, Goodell oversaw the first NFL game to air exclusively on streaming, with Amazon Prime broadcasting a San Francisco 49ers- Arizona Cardinals matchup on December 26.
+The game attracted 11.2 million viewers, and the 4.8 million viewers who logged on to watch the game marked the highest digital viewership for any regular-season football game.
+Super Bowl LVI aired on Peacock alongside NBC in February 2022.
+(Other Super Bowls have since been aired on the respective streaming services for the game's broadcast network, such as Paramount+ for CBS starting with Super Bowl LVIII in 2024 and Tubi for FOX in 2025).
+Hulu and Disney+ will broadcast Super Bowl LXI in February 2027.

+In 2022, the league moved Thursday Night Football to Amazon Prime from NFL Network.
+That same year, the NFL+ app launched in July, allowing fans to watch live games, RedZone content, and on-demand NFL Network programming.

 Personal life

 In October 1997, Goodell married former Fox News Channel anchor Jane Skinner.
 They have twin daughters, born in 2001.
 Goodell has four brothers: among them are Tim, a senior vice president for the Hess Corporation, and Michael, married to Jack Kenny, creator of the short-lived NBC series The Book of Daniel.
 The Webster family on the show was loosely based on the Goodell family.
 Goodell's cousin Andy Goodell was a former Republican party member of the New York State Assembly and executive of Chautauqua County, New York.
+The Goodell family has longstanding ties to Chautauqua Institution near Jamestown.

 Goodell starred as himself in the NFL 100 commercial before Super Bowl LIII.